-The Sámi people, the only indigenous people in the European Union, are electing the Sámi Parliament of Finland throughout September.
+The Sámi people, one of the only indigenous people in the European Union, are electing the Sámi Parliament of Finland throughout September.
 Every fourth year 21 representatives are elected to oversee the cultural matters of the Sámi people in Finland, including language, heritage and their status as indigenous people.
 The election in question has electorally intriguing features, which we’ll dive into.
 On top of the systemic functions, the Sámi community has been at odds with the Finnish state and judicial system when it comes to international justice, organisation of elections and the Sámi Parliament.
 What is it all about?
 Let’s find out.

 The Sámi people, numbering between 80,000-100,000, inhabit the area called Sápmi, pictured below.
 It spans four nations: Sweden, Finland, Norway and Russia, the first two of which are members of the European Union.
 The Sámi people have parliaments to oversee their matters with a varying degree of independence in Norway, Sweden and Finland, while in Russia such an institution is currently being established.
 Whereas each Sámi parliament is under the jurisdiction of their respective national parliament and has to follow their decisions, we’ll be concentrating mainly on the Finnish Sámi Parliament today in light of the ongoing elections.